abinit/abinit/doc/tutorial/compilation.md

     either in your *bash_profile* or in the submission script.
-    **By default, OpenMP uses all the availables CPUs** so it's very easy to overload the system especially if one uses threads in conjunction with MPI processes.
+    **By default, OpenMP uses all the availables CPUs** so it's very easy to overload the machine, especially if one uses threads in conjunction with MPI processes.

-    We also recommend to increase the limit for the stack size using e.g.
+    We also recommend to increase the **stack size limit** using e.g.

     ```sh
     ulimit -s unlimited